Back to blog

 Camera: medium shot, slight angle

-Motion: steam rises, light shifts, no camera movement
+Motion: steam rises, light shifts gently, no camera movement

 9. Hand-reach product